OPCODE-Open-Spring-Fest/Image-Filtering/README.md

 The result is clamped between 0 and 255 and replaces the original pixel value.
 This produces a monochrome image where edges are highlighted, giving a pencil-sketch effect.

+### Pixelate Filter

+The “Pixelate” filter divides the image into small square blocks (default 5x5) and replaces each block with the average color of its pixels.
+This creates a mosaic-like effect, useful for artistic rendering or obscuring parts of an image for privacy.

+Algorithm Steps:

+1. Divide the image into blocks of size blockSize x blockSize.
+2. For each block:
+   a.
+Compute the average Red, Green, and Blue values of all pixels in the block.
+   b.
+Replace all pixels in the block with the computed average color.
+3. Repeat until all blocks are processed.

 ---

 ### Usage